thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 Before using the Electricy Map integration, you must first [obtain an API key](https://static.electricitymap.org/api/docs/index.html#authentication).
 This will allow you to access and use their API.

-Once you have created a WattTime account, you must set the `WATT_TIME_USER` and `WATT_TIME_PASSWORD` environment variables.
-This allows the Grid Intensity CLI to access the WattTime API.
+Once you have an Electricity Map API key, you must set the `ELECTRICITY_MAP_API_TOKEN` environment variable.
+This allows the Grid Intensity CLI to access the Electricity Map API.

 ```bash
 export ELECTRICITY_MAP_API_TOKEN=your-token